neozhu/mysite/content/en/projects/lingualens-translation-assistant.md

 ## **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## **Acknowledgments**

-* Powered by the **AI SDK** for core AI service integration.
+*   Thanks to the **AI SDK** for providing the AI services used in the project.
-* User interface components inspired by the excellent **Shadcn/UI** library.
+*   Inspired by **Shadcn/UI** for building responsive and customizable UI components.
-* Special acknowledgment to the **Google Gemini** team for their powerful AI translation capabilities.
+*   Special thanks to the **Google Gemini** team for their AI-powered translation capabilities.